mesoform/postgres-replication/README.md

       - RESTORE_BACKUP=true                 # Set to true
       - BACKUP_NAME=ab123c4d56e7-28012021   # To specify the name of the GCS backup to be restored (the name corresponds to the container-date when the backup was taken)

-See the example in docker-compose-example.yml to create a PostgreSQL HA master/slave setup with base backups and WAL archiving to GCS and Recovery:
+See the example in docker-compose-example.yml to create a PostgreSQL HA master/replica setup with control over backups and WAL archiving to GCS and backup restoration:

 ```yamlex
 version: "3.7"